 2) Professional networker (let’s call this mouse):

 Relationships Matter, as the LinkedIn tag line goes.
 This is what I believe LinkedIn was intended for, professionals connecting up to further each others’ careers.
 This would be the most typical LinkedIn user.
-A salesperson would connect to his or her clients, the client would connect to their suppliers, etc. You don’t actually have to have met the other person but you will have dealt with them and deem there is a value being connected for both your careers.
+A salesperson would connect to his or her clients, the client would connect to their suppliers, etc. You don’t actually have to have met the other person but you will have dealt with them and deem there is a value in being connected for both your careers.
 Professional networkers will normally have anything from 200 to one thousand connections.

 3) Exclusive networker (or cat):